+Reality

-Reality is an organic machine structured to operate in accordance with immutable laws.
+is an organic machine structured to operate in accordance with immutable laws.
 To understand and experience reality as it is, your actions must be in harmony with the natural laws which govern and inform all that can be experienced.
 Each one of us is an integral and organic component of reality.

+Reality

-Reality is an infinite process unfolding through time, configured to operate at one setting only.
+is an infinite process unfolding through time, configured to operate at one setting only.
 The past is memory, individual or cultural, the future is both potential and fantasy: always and unendingly the process occurs now.

 As you move towards the psychological stage of enlightenment, through the practice of meditation, progress can be measured by the extent to which you interpret your day-to-day experiences within the context of what is happening now, at this present moment.

-Karma is a term used in Eastern implicate technology systems to describe one of the implacable laws of reality.
 Your karma is the result of the choices you make.
-In the West, we know karma as the law of cause and effect.
+In the West, we know karma as the law of and effect.
 Psychologically, our culture understands this unyielding law as the accumulated weight of experience, preserved within oneself, and shaping one's choices and experiences.
 The traditional teaching of our deeper psychologies involves a tortuous process of gradually understanding and coming to terms with these deep psychological determinants which shape each individual's behaviour.
 The teachings offered here show a well-trodden and faster path to freedom from the accumulated weight of experience which shapes each moment experienced in ordinary states of awareness.